 You have worked hard on your website, but now your content has been stolen, published, and is taking traffic away from your brand.

-In this article, we’ll show you how you can find and remove stolen content in WordPress, no matter whether a single post or your entire site has been copied.
+In this article, we will show you how you can find and remove stolen content in WordPress, no matter whether a single post or your entire site has been copied.

 How and Why Is Website Content Stolen?

 Sometimes, your content will be simply copied and pasted directly to another website, including your formatting, images, videos, and more.

 Other times, your content will be reposted with attribution and a link back to your website, but without your permission.
 Although this can help your SEO, you may want to keep your original content hosted on your site only.

 Usually, the main motivation for content theft is to profit from your hard work.

 Having your content stolen is a stressful experience that a lot of WordPress website owners unfortunately experience.

 Just know that you are not alone, and it’s a problem that can be fixed.

 Here are the 5 most common ways to find and remove stolen content in WordPress.
 You can use the links below to navigate through the article: